-Managed services evolved from the traditional break/fix model, the latter being something where businesses would recruit a third-party specialist to repair, upgrade, or install systems on an ad hoc basis.
-On the other hand, a managed service model tends to be more focused on a subscription-based model, where companies usually agree to pay a certain amount each month in exchange for ongoing system management.
+Managed services have evolved from the traditional break/fix model.
+This is where organisations recruit a third-party specialist to upgrade, repair, or install systems on an ad hoc basis.
+A managed service approach, on the other hand, is usually more focused on a subscription-based model, where businesses normally agree to pay a certain amount each month in exchange for ongoing system management.

-What that management entails can vary considerably depending on your needs and the provider's skill set.
-Most MSPs are able to offer a basic package of daily support, as well as more sophisticated deals that include disaster recovery.
+Exactly what that system management entails can differ widely depending on the provider’s skill set and your needs.
+You can expect most MSPs to offer a basic package of daily support, but they may also offer more sophisticated services, such as disaster recovery.

-Managed services are an excellent option for those businesses that want to scale but don't have the resources available to support the necessary infrastructure, or simply want to focus their attention on changing business strategy rather than fighting fires in their systems.
+Managed services can be an excellent choice for businesses that want to scale but don’t possess the necessary resources to do so.
+Or, maybe, they simply want to focus on changing business strategy instead of fighting fires in their systems.

-Service level agreements (SLAs) are important when outsourcing services, as this states the expectations for the minimum level of service the customer should receive
+When outsourcing services, service level agreements (SLAs) are important, as this makes it clear what the expectations are for the minimum level of service the customer should receive.

-Managed IT services can cover a range of business functions, from network, application, system, payroll, server, and backup/recovery solutions to workstation and printer management (commonly referred to as managed print services, or MPS).
+Managed IT services can cover a variety of business functions, from application, network, server, payroll, system, and backup/recovery solutions to workstation and printer management (commonly known as managed print services, or MPS for short).

 One common example of managed IT services at present is cloud services, where SMBs lacking expertise and resources can use a managed service provider (MSP) who may provide in-house cloud services or act as brokers with cloud services providers.